 Athens University of Economics and Business

-Athens, Greece in 2008, and the PhD degree in Mobile Communications Security from
+Athens, Greece in 2008 and the PhD degree in Mobile Communications Security from

 London, UK in 2012.

 I am studying cyber security and privacy engineering and decision-making approaches from both a theoretical and practical perspective.

-Dr. Panaousis teaches cyber security and privacy (theory and penetration testing) related
+I am teaching cyber security and privacy (theory and penetration testing) related

 Pavlidis) the MSc Information Security of University of Brighton